 Mississippi judge declares mistrial in case of 2 white men charged in attack on Black FedEx driver

 BROOKHAVEN, Miss.
-(AP) — A Mississippi judge declared a mistrial Thursday in the case of two white men charged in the attack on a Black FedEx employee who was making a delivery.
+(AP) — Citing police errors, a Mississippi judge declared a mistrial Thursday in the case of two white men charged in an attack on a Black FedEx driver who was making a delivery.

 Brandon Case and his father, Gregory Case, are charged with attempted first-degree murder, conspiracy and shooting into the vehicle driven by D’Monterrio Gibson in January 2022.
 Gibson, now 25, was not injured.
 But the chase and gunfire led to complaints on social media of racism in Brookhaven, about an hour’s drive south of the state capital, Jackson.

-The judge said the officer also improperly testified about some guns that were found in the home of one of the men on trial and about gun shell casings found outside the home.
+The judge said the officer also improperly testified about guns found in the home of one of the men on trial and shell casings found outside the home.
 Defense attorneys requested the mistrial, and Strong said he had no choice but to grant it.

+Sharon McClendon, Gibson’s mother, burst out with a loud expletive in the courtroom after the judge’s announcement, and she and her son declined to speak to reporters as they left the courthouse.
+Highway Patrol officers walked with them to a private vehicle, and some supporters hugged Gibson.

+Rayshun Bridges, of Brookhaven, stood outside the courthouse with a handwritten poster reading: “We want justice for D’Monterrio.”
+He said he does not know Gibson but has been following news coverage of the case.

+“That young guy, he was at work trying to do his job,” Bridges said.

+The Cases, who remain out on bond, sat stoically as the judge announced his decision.
 Terrell Stubbs, the defense attorney for Gregory Case, declined to comment.
-Gregory and Brandon Case remain out on bond.

-Sharon McClendon, Gibson’s mother, burst out with a loud expletive in the courtroom after the judge’s announcement, and she left as uniformed Mississippi Highway Patrol officers walked in her direction.
-The Cases sat stoically.

-After court adjourned, District Attorney Dee Bates told reporters that he disagrees with the judge’s decision.
-Bates said a new trial will be scheduled, but he does not know if it will be before he leaves office at the end of the year.
-He did not seek reelection.
+After court adjourned, District Attorney Dee Bates, who leaves office at the end of the year, told reporters that he disagrees with the judge’s decision.
+The new trial is not expected before the end of the year because the judge’s docket is full through December, a court official said.

-On Wednesday, Gibson’s attorney in a civil lawsuit, Carlos Moore, praised the prosecution’s work but said outside court that Fernando’s testimony showed police were not thorough in the investigation.
+Carlos Moore, Gibson’s attorney in a civil lawsuit, said the mistrial “represents not just an administrative setback but also a delay in justice for Mr. Gibson and his family.”

-“If this does not end up with convictions of both Cases, I do think it’s going to be because of the shoddy work of the Brookhaven Police Department,” Moore said.

-Moore compared the episode to the killing of Ahmaud Arbery, a 25-year-old Black man who was running through a Georgia subdivision in 2020 when three white men — a father, son and neighbor — chased him down and one blasted him with a shotgun.
+Moore said he has asked the U.S. Department of Justice’s Civil Rights Division to investigate the Brookhaven Police Department for misconduct.

+“It is concerning that BPD withheld a potentially crucial evidence piece of evidence,” Moore said of the videotaped statement.
+“We believe that this is not an isolated incident but a part of a larger pattern of obstruction by BPD.”

+Moore also called for the Justice Department to bring federal hate crime charges against the Cases, who defense attorneys have said tried to stop Gibson because he was driving a rental van with a Florida license plate and they wanted to know who was near a family home after dark.

-The encounter between Gibson and the Cases happened as Gibson made deliveries for FedEx on the evening of Jan.
-24, 2022, while driving a rental van with the Hertz logo on three sides.
-After he dropped off a package at a home on a dead-end public road, Gregory Case used a pickup truck to try to block the van from leaving, and Brandon Case came outside with a gun, District Attorney Dee Bates told the majority-white jury.
+The encounter between Gibson and the Cases happened as Gibson made FedEx deliveries on the evening of Jan.
+24, 2022, while driving a van with the Hertz logo on three sides.
+After he dropped off a package at a home on a dead-end public road, Gregory Case used a pickup truck to try to block the van from leaving, and Brandon Case came outside with a gun, Bates told the majority-white jury.

 As Gibson drove the van around the pickup truck, shots were fired, with three rounds hitting the delivery van and some of the packages inside, Bates said.

 A police dispatcher testified that the elder Case called first, reporting he had seen a suspicious vehicle near his home and the van almost ran over him.
-Audio of the call was played in court, with Case saying he wanted to know who owns the van and he thought the driver was up to “something that wasn’t good.”
+Audio of the call was played in court, with Case saying he thought the driver was up to “something that wasn’t good.”

 Gibson called shortly later, reporting that someone shot at the van while he was delivering a package, the dispatcher said.